-Lebanon president urges unity after PM Hariri quits, toppling coalition of sectarian groups
+Lebanon president urges unity after PM quits, toppling ruling coalition

 “The president is waiting for Hariri’s return to hear from him personally,” he said.
 “This indicates a sovereign vision... and that the resignation must be voluntary in every sense.”

-Aoun also planned to meet the finance minister and central bank governor in the afternoon.
+Finance Minister Ali Hassan Khalil said Lebanon and its financial institutions could cope with the impact of the surprise resignation.

+“We are confident in the stability of the financial and monetary situation in the country.
+There are no very big challenges ahead of us,” he said on Monday after a meeting with the president.

 Lebanese dollar bonds fell across the curve and credit default swaps jumped on Monday.

 The central bank sought to calm fears that the political turmoil would hit Lebanon’s already fragile economy.

-Governor Riad Salameh told local television that the monetary situation was stable on Monday and markets were normal.
-There was no danger to the Lebanese pound, which is pegged to the U.S. dollar, he said.
+Governor Riad Salameh told local television that the monetary situation was stable and markets were normal.
+There was no danger to the Lebanese pound, which is pegged to the U.S. dollar, he added.

 “Lebanon, after the resignation, will never be the same as before,” Saudi Gulf Affairs Minister Thamer al-Sabhan said in a tweet on Monday.
 “It will not accept to be in any case a platform for launching terrorism to our countries.”

-Even his own aides were surprised by the resignation of Hariri, Lebanon’s most influential Sunni politician and a close Saudi ally.
-He accused Iran of sowing ruin wherever it went and of a “deep hatred for the Arab nation”.

-Hariri also accused Hezbollah of pointing its weapons at Yemenis, Syrians and Lebanese.
+In his speech, Hariri accused Iran of a “deep hatred for the Arab nation” and Hezbollah of pointing its weapons at Yemenis, Syrians and Lebanese.

-Hezbollah’s ties to Iran and its support for President Bashar al-Assad in neighboring Syria’s war, where Gulf Arab states have backed rebels fighting him, have been a major source of tension in Lebanon for years.
+Hezbollah’s ties to Iran and its support for President Bashar al-Assad in neighboring Syria’s war have been a significant source of strife in Lebanon for years.

-The resignation could stoke tensions between Sunni and Shi‘ite Muslims and return Lebanon to paralysis in government.
+The crisis could re-aggravate tensions between Sunni and Shi‘ite Muslims and afflict Lebanese government with paralysis once again.
+All of the sides have called for calm and there has been no sign of unrest since Hariri’s resignation.

-Hariri’s coalition government grouped nearly all of Lebanon’s main parties and took office last year in a political deal that made Aoun, a Hezbollah ally, president.
+His coalition government took office last year in a political deal that made Aoun, a Hezbollah ally, president.
+The deal ended years of deadlock, and last month it produced Lebanon’s first budget since 2005.

-Hariri flew to Saudi Arabia on Friday after meeting in Beirut with Ali Akbar Velayati, the top adviser to Iran’s Supreme Leader.
-Velayati described Hariri’s coalition as “a victory” and “great success” afterwards.
+Hariri flew to Saudi Arabia on Friday after meeting in Beirut the top adviser to Iran’s Supreme Leader, who described the coalition as “a victory” and “great success” afterwards.